 How do I create an estate agent account?

-From the home page www.pipreport.co.uk click on the “Get Started” button.
-Complete the pre-populated email and send to firstname.lastname@example.org.
-You will be registered within 24 hours and receive a confirmation email.
+From the home page www.piphome.co.uk click on the “Get Started” button and complete the registration form.
+Your details will be reviewed and processed.
+You can expect to be registered within 24 hours and receive a confirmation email, otherwise contact us an we will sort it for you.

 How do I use PIP as a seller?